 - Patent Application Filing – submitting the application and making the biologic deposit

 - Patent Prosecution – communicating with the patent office seeking to put the application in a condition for allowance and issue

 Inventor Tip: If your new plant also has some new uses for what it grows, you should also consider looking into a utility patent.
 Read more in our article can you patent a plant?

 Carson Patents offers expert patenting services for all types and kinds of patent applications.
-Importantly, plant patents typically require biological deposits of the new plants.
+Plant patents typically require biological deposits of the new plants.
 Further, photos of the plant and/or its growth and development are often necessary.
 Please note that the biological deposit and color photo deposits require additional filing fees.
-Fling fees vary by entity status as defined by the USPTO.
+These filing fees vary by entity status as defined by the USPTO.
 We offer patent services for U.S. or international (PCT) plant patent applications.
 Contact us about the steps to patent your inventive unique plant.

 A plant patent application will cost between $3500 – $5000 to write and file.
 The USPTO filing fee is not included.
 Additionally, the costs of making the biological deposit and submitting photos will also impact the costs of patenting new plants.
 After filing, prosecution costs are usually $1200 – $1800 per office action response or amendment.
 Please note that these costs only represent Carson Patents‘ fees and do not include the USPTO or WIPO application filing fees which vary by entity status.
 Read more about patent costs.

 Patent Cost Note: It is the usual practice of Carson Patents to always respond within the shortened statutory period as stated in any communication from the USPTO.
 While it is frequently possible to file responses later than the time allowed in the shortened statutory period, there are added filing fees assessed by the USPTO for filing responses late.
 Late filing fees are determined by the number of months the response is late.
 The later the response, the larger the late filing fee.